 "I've been having a lot of fun biting animals and turning them into vampires.
-I visited the zoo last night, and turned the following creatures into vampires: a small monkey, a slightly larger monkey, a penguin, two yaks, a gnu, and something which looked a bit like the New Schmoo.
+I visited the zoo last night, and turned the following creatures into vampires: a small monkey, a slightly larger monkey, a penguin, two yaks, a gnu, and something which looked a bit like the New Schmoo."

-, unlike the bird flu, can carry to other species.
+Sometimes the Zombie Apocalypse, not unlike the bird flu, can carry to other species.

 Yes, occasionally even dead animals can be revived into shambling monstrosities after human flesh.
 This can reach such levels of ridiculousness as (as suggested by the title) meat animating itself and moving around.

 In video games, these animals are often a Sub-Trope of Night of the Living Mooks, but not always.

 In works where zombie humans have Zombie Gait, for some reason animals almost never move slower.
 If anything, they might even get a speed or strength bonus.
 Can in some cases be justified when zombification reduces brain function, as it takes more dexterity for a biped to run without falling over.
 Can also be justified in that the zombie plague causes the higher brain functions to cease, while the animal part of the brain keeps functioning.
 If the subject's ALREADY an animal, then there's no hindrance.
 Likewise, the fact that zombies don't get tired may work in a reanimated animal's favor, as many living carnivores are sprinters, unable to sustain high speeds for long.

-See also Non-Human Undead
+See also Non-Human Undead.

 open/close all folders

 In Creature Tech, the blood of Christ in the Shroud of Turin can heal wounds and raise the dead.
 When the shroud accidentally comes into contact with some meat in a butcher shop, the various cuts assemble themselves into a sentient Meat Man.